dimagi/commcare-sync-ansible/docs/install-commcare-sync.md

 Set up CommCare Sync
 =====================
-This page outlines the process you need to follow in order to set up a CommCare Sync instance on a machine.
+This page outlines the process you need to follow in order to set up a CommCare Sync instance on a production machine.

 ## Install Ansible